vaibhav-rj/vaibhav-rj/README.md

-(1)The 1st file:-'image_recog_train2.py' contains the code for training the model for classifying the devnagari numerals(0-9) handwritten images.For the purpose I have trained the model using the train set of extracted version of zip file 'DevanagariHandwrittenCharacterDataset' that contains handwritten devnagari numerals(0-9 in hindi) images along with the images of other characters and is uploaded on github by me.
+(1)The 1st file:-'image_recog_train2.py' contains the code for training the model for classifying the devnagari numerals(0-9) handwritten images.For the purpose I have trained the model using the train set of extracted version of zip file 'DevanagariHandwrittenCharacterDataset' that contains handwritten devnagari numerals(0-9 in hindi) images along with the images of other characters and can be accessed from the given link:-'https://archive.ics.uci.edu/ml/machine-learning-databases/00389/'.Also,the accessed file:-'DevanagariHandwrittenCharacterDataset.zip' and its extracted version needs to be saved alond with 'image_recog_train2.py' and 'image_recog_test2.py' at the same location.

 (2)The 2nd file:-'image_recog_test2.py' contains the code where the random handwritten images of the devnagari numerals(0-9), either taken from the test set of 'DevanagariHandwrittenCharacterDataset' extracted file or is drawn in MS-Paint on:-